 Guided tours of the Museum or the Exhibitions are available, led by specialists who will present the work in a way suitable to your group, in which discussion and the sharing of individual experiences of the works plays a central role.

 Take a journey of exploration through the collections, accompanied by a storyteller who can help articulate the tale each work has to tell.
 Entertaining, poetic and educational, storytelling offers a wonderful first introduction to the museum and its collections for adults, children (aged 5 and up) and whole families.
 For audiences learning French, a minimum level of oral comprehension is recommended to get the most out of the tour.

-The resource entitled "Dis-moi des œuvres" ("Talking about art") enables you to devise original tour circuits mingling an exploration of the Museum's modern collections and word-based activities.
-View the online dossier.
+- The resource entitled "Dis-moi des œuvres" ("Talking about art") enables you to devise original tour circuits mingling an exploration of the Museum's modern collections and word-based activities.

 Please note: most of the works featured in these dossiers are no longer on show.